 - They look nicer while you’re in treatment (especially in pictures!)

-Sometimes it’s in a patient’s best interest to have a tooth extracted.
+Sometimes it’s in a patient’s best interest to have a tooth extracted, or removed.
 An extraction may be necessary when

 - A tooth is loosened by advanced gum disease